bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 than feeling-about-moving ones.

-Deterministic models like computationalism and mathematical functionalism are free from will, and offer no causal mechanism through which mind can evolve.
+Deterministic models like computationalism and mathematical functionalism are free from will, and so offer no causal mechanism through which mind can evolve.
 Until one can be demonstrated, these symbolic dualisms are functionally indistinguishable from evolution denial.